 Swimming: 3.5′ or Deeper

 For swimming, the water needs to be deep enough for a full range of motion without scraping your knuckles on the bottom.
 If you’re really into swimming, you might want to consider a lap pool or swim spa.
+For serious swimmers, the length of a typical backyard pool is a bigger issue than its depth.

 Recreational Sports: 3.5′ – 4′